ORIGINAL EAST SPAN DEMOLITION

 PHASE 3: REMOVING UNDERWATER FOUNDATIONS

 Crews will head beneath the structure to remove the underwater foundations that support the original span.
 Demolition contractors will remove the piers and pilings to the waterline and then extract the foundations down to the mud line.
+This contract will be advertised in late 2014.

 Removing one member from a truss bridge can change the loads on other members, possibly creating a dangerous spring-action effect.